-5.3 Data Upload System
+5.2 Data Upload System

-CDDIS has traditionally used ftp (with a username/password) for delivery of files from the data and product suppliers.
-The underlying user accounts to receive these contributions had limited privileges, allowing data and product providers to deposit files but not retrieve files from these disk areas.
-However, with the installation of the CDDIS servers within the new computer facility, the CDDIS needed to move to a better-supported protocol and at the same time use a single sign-on system to perform authentication.
-The CDDIS staff developed an https-based protocol method for delivery of files from suppliers of data and products.
+The CDDIS now utilizes an https-based protocol method for delivery of files from suppliers of data and products.
 The authentication is performed through the EOSDIS Earthdata Login (EDL) system, the same system used for access to the CDDIS real-time caster.
 The file uploads can be performed through a webpage interface or a command line application that can perform an http "post" operation, which is more commonly used for scripting.
 This process allows data suppliers to authenticate through the EDL system and provide their files through https to CDDIS for ingest into the archive.
-For several months, suppliers performed significant testing on the new upload system.
-By late summer, all data and product suppliers were contacted and full testing began.
-This new delivery method was fully implemented for all suppliers as the CDDIS transitioned operations to the new servers.
-Unfortunately, some data providers have had difficulty adapting their software to use the new CDDIS upload system which has affected CDDIS data holdings.
-The CDDIS staff continues to work with these providers to help answer any questions during their transition to the new system.
-More information on the CDDIS file upload system is available at: https://cddis.nasa.gov/About/CDDIS File Upload Documentation.html.
+Unfortunately, despite efforts of CDDIS staff to help, some data providers have been unable to update their procedures and software to use the new CDDIS upload system; this deficiency has affected CDDIS data holdings.
+Although the CDDIS staff continues to work with providers to utilize the upload system, new procedures were needed to retrieve files have been put in place to ensure the archive is as complete as possible.
+More information on the CDDIS file upload system, including an FAQ, is available at: https://cddis.nasa.gov/About/CDDIS File Upload Documentation.html.